Havana hotel toll rises to 30; dogs search for survivors

 Authorities said the cause of the explosion was still under investigation, but believed it to have been caused by a gas leak.
 A large crane hoisted a charred gas tanker out of the rubble Saturday.

+Burials for victims have begun, according to municipal authorities.
+But some were still waiting for news of missing friends and relatives.

+"We are hoping that something will be known about my cousin's mother," Angela Acosta told The Associated Press near the site of the explosion.
+Her relative, Maria de la Concepcion Alard, lived in an apartment adjacent to the hotel with a black Labrador, which was rescued along with another dog Sunday.

-Crews busily worked to clean up the surrounding streets and by late Saturday, substantial pedestrian traffic had resumed.
-Some nearby buildings were also heavily damaged by the explosion that blew out windows and rattled walls.
+Crews have worked to clean up streets around the hotel and by late Saturday, substantial pedestrian traffic had resumed.

+"There are mothers who are without their children today," Matha Verde, a manicurist who was walking near the Saratoga, said Sunday, when Mother's Day was celebrated in Cuba.
+She said she tells women who lost their sons or daughters in the explosion that they "have to keep going."

-Even before the coronavirus pandemic kept tourists away from Cuba, the country was struggling with tightened sanctions imposed by former U.S. President Donald Trump and kept in place the Biden administration.
+The explosion added to the woes of a crucial tourism industry that had been stifled by the coronavirus pandemic as well as tightened sanctions imposed by former U.S. President Donald Trump and kept in place the Biden administration.
 Those limited visits by U.S. tourists to the islands and restricted remittances from Cubans in the U.S. to their families in Cuba.

 Tourism had started to revive somewhat early this year, but the war in Ukraine deflated a boom of Russian visitors, who accounted for almost a third of the tourists arriving in Cuba last year.

+The Saratoga, which had been closed through the pandemic, was one of the elite lodgings in Havana, often hosting visiting VIPs and celebrities.

-Attention began to shift to an official visit by Mexico President Andres Manuel Lopez Obrador, who arrived in the capital Saturday night.
-Lopez Obrador was wrapping up a five-country tour that began in Central America.
+Some attention in Cuba began to shift to an official visit by Mexican President Andres Manuel Lopez Obrador, who arrived Saturday night at the end of a five-country tour that began in Central America.

+Lopez Obrador met Sunday with Cuban President Miguel Diaz-Canel, who awarded him the Order of Jose Marti "for his great achievements for humanity."

+Diaz-Canel's office stated in a tweet that Lopez Obrador said he would insist to U.S. President Joe Biden that Cuba not be excluded from the Summit of the Americas it will host in Los Angeles in June.